CreateNeptune/CreateNeptuneSDK/README.md

 ## Editing this Repo
 Feel free to make all necessary edits to this repo by branching off and making a pull request if you do.
 The files to edit are in /Packages/com.createneptune.sdk.
 All pull requests must be approved by at least two members of Create Neptune.

-To publish the update, you must edit the version number in package.json and make an addition to changelog.md.
-Then push your changes to the repo.
+To publish the update, you must edit the version number in package.json and make any necessary additions to changelog.md.
+Then push your changes to your branch prior to making a pull request.